Tex Avery Screwball Classics

 Tex Avery Screwball Classics is a series of single-disc Blu-ray and DVD sets by Warner Bros.
-Home Entertainment's Warner Archive unit collecting various theatrical cartoons from animation director Tex Avery during his tenure at the Metro-Goldwyn-Mayer's cartoon division between the years of 1942 and 1955.
+Home Entertainment's Warner Archive unit collecting various theatrical cartoons from animation director Tex Avery during his tenure at the Metro-Goldwyn-Mayer studio's cartoon division between the years of 1942 and 1955.
 It is the first comprehensive collection of Avery's MGM shorts to be released on home media in North America since The Compleat Tex Avery series of laserdiscs in the 1990s, with many of the shorts having been previously unreleased on DVD or Blu-ray.

 Volume 1 was released on Blu-ray on February 18, 2020, and on DVD on December 1 with 19 shorts, all presented uncut and digitally restored.
 Volume 2 was released on both Blu-ray as well as on DVD on December 15, 2020, with 21 shorts.
-Volume 3 was released on October 5, 2021 with 20 shorts.
+Volume 3 was released on October 5, 2021, with 20 shorts.